atharva26k/Django-Authentication-with-Email-Verification/README.md

-# Django Authorization Module with Docker
+# Django Authorization Module with Email Verification

-This project is a Django-based authorization module that includes a signup page, login page, and an about page with email verification.
-The setup uses local database but any other RDBMS can also be substituted as per requirement.
+This project is a Django-based authorization module that includes a signup page, a login page, and an about page with email verification.
+The setup uses a local database, but any other RDBMS can also be substituted according to requirement.

 ## Features